Some Results on Backward Stochastic Differential Equations of Fractional Order: Introduction

 They established existence and uniqueness of an adapted solution using Bihari's inequality which is the most important generalization of the Gronwall-Bellman inequality.

 Since then, the theory of BSDE became a powerful tool in many fields such as mathematical finance, optimal control, semi-linear and quasi-linear partial differential equations \cite{hu,rong-1997,rong,tessitore}.
-Later Peng and Pardoux developed the theory and applications of continuous BSDEs in a series of papers \cite{pardoux-peng-1990,pardoux-1999,peng-1993,peng-1992,peng-1991} under the assumptions the coefficients satisfy Lipschitz conditions.
+Later Peng and Pardoux developed the theory and applications of continuous BSDEs in a series of articles \cite{pardoux-peng-1990,pardoux-1999,peng-1993,peng-1992,peng-1991} under the assumption that coefficients satisfy Lipschitz conditions.
 Tang and Li \cite{tang-li} then applied the idea of Peng \cite{pardoux-peng-1990} to get the first result on the existence of an adapted solution to a BSDE with Poisson jumps for a fixed terminal time and with Lipschitz conditions.
-Moreover, Mao \cite{mao} obtained more general result than that of Pardoux and Peng \cite{pardoux-peng-1990} in which he proved existence and uniqueness result under mild assumptions applying Bihari's inequality which was the key tool in the proof.
+Moreover, Mao \cite{mao} obtained a more general result than that of Pardoux and Peng \cite{pardoux-peng-1990}: he proved existence and uniqueness results under mild assumptions applying Bihari's inequality which was the key tool in the proof.